Game Fish Present: Primarily Brook trout, Rainbow trout, and Brown trout.

-Description: Several streams flowing off the east side of the Green Mountain Range form the tributaries of the White River.
-Most streams are spring fed and there are several beaver ponds in the higher elevations.
-The White River and its tributaries have good natural trout reproduction that is supplemented by stocking by the Vermont Fish and Wildlife Department.
+Description: Several streams flowing off of the east side of the Green Mountain Range form the Mad River.
+The streams are spring fed and there are several beaver ponds in the upper elevation tributaries.
+The upper Mad River and its tributaries have good natural reproduction of Brook trout and the lower reaches of the river are supplemented by stocking of Brown trout and Rainbow trout by the Vermont Fish and Wildlife Department.

-Gear Suggestions: Fly-fishing, spinners and bait fishing are allowed on most portions of the river.
-Portions of the White River and its tributaries are restricted to special regulations, so consult the Vermont Fish and Wildlife.
+Gear Suggestions: Fly-fishing, spinners and bait fishing are allowed on all portions of the river.

 Season and Restrictions: For a complete description of fishing regulations and license fees, visit the Vermont Fish and Wildlife Department web site.